How Does Facebook Order Your Friends List

 Your chat sidebar works in a similar way.
 The algorithm chooses interactions, activity, communication, photos, etc. This determines which friends will show up on top and have priority.
 The friends that you communicate with most often will usually be first on this list.

 If you have similar people popping up on your ‘People You May Know’ Facebook list, you are probably wondering if the algorithms are similar.
-Well, they are not.
+Short answer: they are not.

-Before, Facebook only used the number of mutual friends.
+Before, Facebook only used to consider the number of mutual friends.
 Today, we provide a lot of personal data that Facebook may use to refine friend recommendations.
 This data includes:

 - Location: If you travel abroad and have mutual friends with some people that live nearby, Facebook will recommend them to you.